tsgates/arch-wiki-markdown/wiki/Mutt.md

 Note that Mutt will recognize two locations for its configuration file;
 ~/.muttrc and ~/.mutt/muttrc.
 Either location will work.
 You should also know some prerequisite for Mutt configuration.
-Its syntax is very close the Bourne Shell.
-For example, you can get the content of another config
+Its syntax is very close to the Bourne Shell.
+For example, you can get the content of another config file:
-file:

     source /path/to/other/config/file